 (5) If the Council varies a WA registered provider’s registration, the Council must give the provider written notice of its decision and, if the decision is made under subregulation (3), the reasons for it.

 [Regulation 17 amended in Gazette 25 Oct 2011 p.
-4510.]
+4510; 17 Dec 2013 p.
+6222.]

 18. Cancelling registration if provider’s operations change

-(1) Under section 58B of the Act, the Council may cancel a WA registered provider’s registration if it is satisfied —

-(a) the provider’s principal place of business is not in WA; or
+(1) Under section 58B of the Act, the Council may cancel a WA registered provider’s registration if it is satisfied that the provider is a person who does not satisfy, or no longer satisfies, the criteria for making an application for registration under regulation 10(1).

-(b) all or most of the vocational education and training that the provider provides is not in WA.

 (2) The Council must not cancel a WA registered provider’s registration under subregulation (1) unless it has given the provider at least 30 days’ written notice of its intention to do so.

-(3) If, before the period in the notice expires, the provider applies to another registering body to be registered as a training provider under a corresponding law, the Council must not cancel the registration until the application is decided.
+(3) If, before the period in the notice expires, the provider applies to another registering body to be registered as a training provider under a corresponding law or the Commonwealth Act, the Council must not cancel the registration until the application is decided.

+[Regulation 18 amended in Gazette 17 Dec 2013 p.
+6222.]

 19. Suspending or cancelling registration

 (1) Under section 58B of the Act, the Council may suspend or cancel a WA registered provider’s registration if it is satisfied as to any of these matters —